Baton (2009 film)

-Baton (バトン) is a 2009 Japanese animated science fiction film written by Shunji Iwai and directed by Ryuhei Kitamura comprising three 20-minute episodes released exclusively for the 150th anniversary of the opening of the port of Yokohama to trade with the West following the 1859 end of the policy of seclusion.
+Baton (バトン) is a 2009 Japanese animated science fiction film written by Shunji Iwai and directed by Ryuhei Kitamura.
+It comprises three 20-minute episodes, and was released to commemorate the 150th anniversary of the opening of the port of Yokohama to trade with the West following the 1859 end of the policy of seclusion.

 Plot

 Episode 1: Stowaway

 Apollo, an android running the Falcon operating system, discovers the disembodied head of the android Saturn and downloads its Cipher operating system, rendering Apollo unable to talk.

 Episode 2: Apollo and Mikaru

 Apollo's human companion Mikaru takes him to the doctor, where soldier robot Tomboy agrees to help.
 Tomboy explains that Cipher was running a legendary operating system that Hades was running when he led the robot uprising fifty years earlier.

 Episode 3: Cipher

 Apollo remembers his memories from his earlier incarnations as Cipher, Artemis, and Hades.
 He tells Tomboy to guard Mikaru, then flies into the sky.